When Anthony Mitchell thinks his son needs a little push, he whispers a name in his ear.

 This might seem strange, since Hobbs is currently the Director of Basketball Operations at UConn, and Akil Mitchell is a senior forward for Tony Bennett at Virginia, but there’s a story behind it all.
 A story well-told by the Washington Post, reporting from ACC Media Days.

-Until, that is, George Washington’s coaches called him and his father into an office after he had trekked to Washington for a campus visit.
+Though he grew up in Charlotte, Mitchell’s family hails from the Washington area and he had his sights set on playing his college basketball there.
+In the Colonials, led by former Coach Karl Hobbs at the time, he saw a program that appreciated how he blossomed after a late growth spurt during his junior year of high school.Until, that is, George Washington’s coaches called him and his father into an office after he had trekked to Washington for a campus visit.
 Hobbs informed them he was pulling Mitchell’s scholarship offer, because “he was kind of trying to put a team together that would save the program and he didn’t think I was the guy that would help them right away,” Akil said.

-In a way, you can kind of see where Hobbs was coming from.
+Akil Mitchell’s father told the Post that a reminder of that slight usually provokes a double-double from his son in the next game.In a way, you can kind of see where Hobbs was coming from.
 He wanted immediate contributors, and MItchell was, admittedly, a bit raw as a big man coming out of high school.
 When Tony Bennett offered Mitchell a scholarship late in the process, he was showing vision and patience.
 Mitchell thought he was a wing forward, but Bennett took the time to turn him into a post presence and a crucial piece of this year’s UVA squad, which is considered an ACC contender.With Mitchell doing the dirty work on the inside, Joe Harris sniping from the perimeter, and a talented supporting cast, it would appear that Bennett’s vision of what could be was ahead of its time.
 Wanna bet Hobbs wishes he had a do-over?